Azure/service-fabric-mesh-preview/samples/src/quickstart/README.md

 1. az mesh app list -o table

 ### Delete the application
-1. az mesh app delete --resource-group SbzVotingRG --name SbzVoting
+1. az mesh app delete --resource-group SbzVotingRG --name helloWorldApp

 ### Delete the network
-1. az mesh network delete --resource-group SbzVotingRG --name SbzVotingNetwork
+1. az mesh network delete --resource-group SbzVotingRG --name helloWorldNetwork

 ### Delete the resource group
-1. az group delete --name SbzVotingRG --location eastus
+1. az group delete --name SbzVotingRG

 ## Use PowerShell
 There is currently no Mesh PowerShell modules available, the below is doing an ARM deployment based on the template.